Matrix multiplication: Computational complexity

 Strassen's algorithm can be parallelized to further improve the performance.

-As of January 2024, the best matrix multiplication algorithm is by Josh Alman and Virginia Vassilevska Williams and has complexity O(n^{2.371552}).
+As of January 2024, the best peer-reviewed matrix multiplication algorithm is by Virginia Vassilevska Williams, Yinzhan Xu, Zixuan Xu, and Renfei Zhou and has complexity O(n^{2.371552}).

 It is not known whether matrix multiplication can be performed in n^{2 + o(1)} time.
 This would be optimal, since one must read the $n^2$ elements of a matrix in order to multiply it with another matrix.

 Since matrix multiplication forms the basis for many algorithms, and many operations on matrices even have the same complexity as matrix multiplication (up to a multiplicative constant), the computational complexity of matrix multiplication appears throughout numerical linear algebra and theoretical computer science.

 Generalizations

 Other types of products of matrices include: